 One of the most concerning factors of drug and alcohol abuse and addiction in the 21st-century is the effect that substance abuse has on college students.
-This is a rapidly growing and increasing problem that has a lot of people very worried.
-Unfortunately, substance abuse amongst college students is indeed becoming a lot more common and prevalent.
+Addiction in college is a rapidly growing problem that has a lot of people very worried.
+Unfortunately, substance abuse among college students is indeed becoming a lot more common and prevalent.

-When a college student finds themselves struggling with an addiction, they face the dilemma of wondering if they should go to rehab or not.
-Here, of course, we have the age-old question of whether or not they should take a semester off of college to seek treatment at a qualified, inpatient rehabilitation center.
+When a student finds themselves struggling with an addiction in college, they face the dilemma of wondering if they should go to rehab or not.
+Here, of course, we have the question of whether or not they should take a semester off of college to seek treatment at a qualified, inpatient rehabilitation center.
 The answer should be an obvious one.

-College drug abuse and college addiction, in general, is now worse than ever before.
-Studies on drug abuse in college now show us pretty terrible things like 80% of all college students have gotten drunk before the age of 20.
-40% of all college students have tried a drug other than marijuana by the time they leave college and something on the order of magnitude of 20% of all college students have tried illegal drugs like heroin or cocaine or crack or meth before the age of 20.
+Drug abuse and addiction in college are now worse than ever before.
+Studies on drug addiction in college now show us pretty terrible things like 80% of all college students have gotten drunk before the age of 20.
+40% of all college students have tried a drug other than marijuana by the time they leave college and something on the order of 20% of all college students have tried illegal drugs like heroin, cocaine, crack, or meth before the age of 20.

 Rehab as a Solution

 This really starts to show us how negative and unideal consuming such substances while in college is.
-It also shows us the importance of going to rehab if an individual is addicted to these substances while in college.
+It also shows us the importance of going to rehab if an individual is struggling with addiction in college.
 Taking a semester off of college is a small price to pay for getting your mind right and getting off of drugs and alcohol.
-Another way to look at it too is that if a person is struggling with an addiction, they probably will not make it through college anyway, so taking a semester off to go to rehab becomes a real no-brainer.
+Another way to look at it is that if a person is struggling with an addiction, they probably will not make it through college anyway, so taking a semester off to go to rehab becomes a real no-brainer.
 Ultimately, the focus needs to be on the person’s wellness and strength in their mind and body more so than anything else.

 Going to rehab and getting clean off of addiction is without a doubt the best decision that a struggling college student can make.
-For more information on how to act on this, reach out to A Forever Recovery today at 877-459-9730.
+For more information on how to act on this, reach out to A Forever Recovery today.